+20% coinsurance for Medicare-covered durable medical equipment.
+Prior Authorization is required.

+Emergency care

-Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost-sharing for necessary emergency services furnished in-network. \$120 copay.
+Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.

+\$120 copay.

 Copayment is waived if you are admitted to a hospital within 24 hours for the same condition.
 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.

-This benefit is only available in the U.S. Health and Wellness Education \$0 copay.
-Through the Silver and Fit program members have the following choices available at no cost to them: • A fitness center membership: You can go to a Silver and Fit fitness club, YMCA or exercise center near you that takes part in the program, or • A Home Fitness program: You can choose from a variety of home fitness kits if you can't get to a fitness center or want to work out at home.
+This benefit is only available in the U.S.

+Health and Wellness Education

+Through the Silver and Fit program members have the following choices available at no cost to them:

+- A fitness center membership: You can go to a Silver and Fit fitness club, YMCA or exercise center near you that takes part in the program, or - A Home Fitness program: You can choose from a variety of home fitness kits if you can't get to a fitness center or want to work out at home.
 You can get up to 2 kits each benefit year.

 Silver and Fit members can also access low-impact Silver and Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); a quarterly newsletter; and web tools.

 Non-standard services that call for an added fee are not part of the Silver and Fit program and will not be reimbursed.

+\$0 copay.